naucon/grav-plugin-cookieconsent/README.md

 ## Disabling cookies

+With compliance type "info" you only inform the user that your site uses cookies.
+But with "opt-in" you give the user the option to accept or deny cookies respectively tracking.
-With compliance type "opt-in" you will need to provide a function to disable or enable cookies on your site.
+In this case you will need to provide a function to disable or enable cookies on your site.

-Disabling cookies should be done with the callback hook.
-See https://cookieconsent.osano.com/documentation/disabling-cookies/
+This plugin supports two ways to disable tracking cookies:
++ Define a function to enable or disable tracking under "callback_onStatusChange".
+See below and https://cookieconsent.osano.com/documentation/disabling-cookies/
++ Read the consent status of this plugin in your tracking code and enable or disable tracking there accordingly.
+The consent status is saved in the cookie "cookieconsent_status" and may have the values "allow" or "deny".

-With compliance type "opt-in" additionally a small revoke button is shown for the user to change cookie settings.
+With compliance type "opt-in" additionally a small revoke button is shown for the user to change his/her cookie settings.

 You can customize texts and define callback functions for cookie control with the following options: